-Tiger Woods and Phil Mickelson to be joined by Tom Brady and Peyton Manning in charity match
+Tiger Woods says trash talk already has begun ahead of match with Phil Mickelson, Tom Brady and Peyton Manning

-The addition of Tom Brady, who recently left the New England Patriots after 20 seasons to join the Tampa Bay Buccaneers, and Peyton Manning, who retired in 2016, could draw in an even wider audience.
-That in turn would boost the amount that goes to coronavirus-related relief efforts set to be the match’s beneficiaries.
+“It’s gonna be Peyton and I against Tom and Phil, and we’re gonna have a great time doing it,” Woods told Golf Digest’s Henni Zuel on Thursday.
+“All the money and proceeds are going to go to all the covid relief efforts.
+We haven’t decided exactly what charities we’re going to be donating the money to, but we’re gonna be divvying it out to a lot of different causes.”

 Apart from the parties involved and the designated cause, details were scant in the announcement released Wednesday via Bleacher Report.
-That platform is owned by Turner Sports, which confirmed it will air the match live on TNT sometime next month.
+That platform is owned by Turner Sports, which confirmed it will air the match live on TNT next month.

-A spokesman for Turner Sports offered no further comment other than to refer back to the announcement, which stated that details about the date of “The Match: Champions for Charity,” its venue and which specific charities would be involved will be revealed in the coming weeks.
+A spokesman for Turner Sports offered no further comment other than to refer back to the announcement, which stated that details about the date of “The Match: Champions for Charity,” its venue and its specific charities will be revealed in the coming weeks.

 “Tournament organizers are currently working with state and local government and public health officials on competition and production logistics to ensure the event follows safety and health protocols,” the announcement stated.